Systems & Reporting Alignment

 The Approach

-- Clarifying what decisions actually needed supporting
+- Clarifying which decisions reporting needed to support

 - Simplifying data flows and reducing manual handling